jamatarmusic/GENajam/README.md

 8. Add save new patch

 # Bug List
-- Pretty sure that TL2 should be inverted
-- I'm not actually sure that panning does anything
-- I'm not actually sure if the mod and FM LFOs do anything
 - Files load in a strange order, something to do with SDfat
-- I have a sneaking suspition that OP 2 and OP 3 are the wrong way around...
+- I still have a sneaking suspition that OP 2 and OP 3 are the wrong way around...